oaattia/Backend-Task---Mailbox-API/readme.md

-# Mailbox api
+# Mailbox API
+Using [Lumen](https://www.lumen.laravel.com) to building a small E-mail client to manage their internal messaging.

 # Install
-Run composer
+- Run composer
 `composer install`
-Run Migrations files
+- Run Migrations files
 `php artisan migrate`

-## Importing the files
+## Importing json file
 To import the json file used, you can run the following command after migrating the files .
 `php artisan db:seed`
 This will import the json file to table `messages` .

 ## Endpoints
 ### POST '/api/register' ( register new user and create token )